 Interpret unseen passages of text, applying your understanding of crime writing as a genre.

 English is a useful subject for a wide range of careers including publishing, teaching, law, accountancy, marketing and jobs in the arts and media industries.
 A range of English-related courses are available at university, and our English Literature students have undertaken courses such as English and American Studies, English Literature, English Language and Literature, English and Creative Writing, English and Communication Studies, Education Studies and English and Journalism.

-“I studied English Literature with Psychology and Religious Studies at Cadbury College, achieving A*A*A*.
-I am now studying a degree in English at the University of Liverpool.”
+“I studied English Literature, English Language and Art & Design at Cadbury College, achieving ABC.
+I am now studying a degree in English with Creative Writing at the Manchester Metropolitan University.”